elotroalex/chiens/_texts/translation.md

 - {:.i2} Baby look a here, look a here, look a here

-*(Silence falls stiff, funereal.)*
+*(Silence drops dead, funereal.)*

 - {:.sp} The Man Reciter.

 - {:.pr.i} It rises ...
 From the depths of the earth, it rises ...
-The Black surge rises ... howling waves ... swamps of animal odors ... the storm of barefooted foam ... and it spouts even more running down mountain trails, climbing the ravine escarpments; obscene and wild torrents, feeders of chaotic rivers, of rotten seas, of convulsive oceans with the sooty laughter of cutlasses and cheap booze ...
+The Black surge rises ... howling waves ... swamps of animal odors ... the storm foaming up bare feet ... and it swarms with many more running down the mountain trails, climbing the ravine escarpments; obscene torrents and wild amplifiers of chaotic rivers, of rotten seas, of convulsive oceans with the sooty laughter of cutlasses and cheap booze ...

 - {:.sp} The Chorus.

-- {:.i2} In my black and red hand, a white elderberry's dawn loses its breath.
+- {:.i2} In my black and red hand, a dawn of white elderberry loses its breath.

 ---